 Psychic perception is not a gift that some are born with; it is a characteristic of consciousness.
 Psychic perception is consciousness communicating with other consciousness.
 Some people may be more aware of it, and some develop it as a skill; just like we all have muscles but athletes develop those muscles in ways that confer more skill in their use.
 As a characteristic of consciousness, psychic perception is available to everyone.
 Why then don’t more people have psychic experiences?
 Well, we do, just not in the stereotypical psychic-reader format.
 Intuition and creativity are forms of psychic perception, as is any detection of “vibes” in our environments.
 Ever feel bad in a house or other place for no apparent reason?
 That could be psychic perception.
 It comes through our normal sense faculties in addition to our cognitive faculties.
 It can be perceived as a feeling, a knowing, a seeing, a hearing, or a smelling.
 Intuitive training is mostly a matter of teaching people not to dismiss what they are sensing, and learning how to practice discernment with intuitive input as it’s not just about believing without scrutiny anything you perceive.

 I remember one of my clients who had come for a reading toward the start of my practice.
-She had doubts and mixed feelings about being there to begin with.
 It was a difficult session for me because she wasn’t very open to being read and openly doubted whether it was real.
 But she was there at the session despite all of this, which indicated to me that there was something in it for her.
 So I sat with her to see if there would be an opening at some point.
-Finally, after about forty minutes of the session going almost nowhere, I asked her if she had ever had experiences she considered psychic or spiritual.
-To my great surprise given the conversation so far, she not only said yes she gave me several minutes of examples.
-She had clearly touched on that world herself, and was just having trouble accepting it.
+Finally, after about forty minutes of the session going almost nowhere, I asked her if she had experiences she considered psychic or spiritual.
+To my great surprise given the conversation so far, she not only said yes but also gave me several minutes of examples.
+She had clearly touched on that world herself and was just having trouble accepting it.
 I have found that many people have experiences they would describe as mystical, spiritual, or supernatural, but they are afraid of being though of as crazy or stupid.

 Another way that psychic ability is misunderstood is that it is conflated with omniscience.
 “If you’re psychic why don’t you win the lottery?” is a question intended to prove that psychics are charlatans.
 But that presupposes that psychic ability is omniscience, which it is not.
 All information is not available all of the time.
 There are limits to the range and type of information that can be perceived.
 What a reader does is access what information is available in the moment, nothing more.
-Developing your psychic abilities does not mean having all the answers available to you.
-It gives you another source of information and perception that can greatly enhance your life, but that’s it.
+Developing your psychic abilities does not give you answers-on-demand.

 As my life path bridged the gap between our materialist-oriented culture and a spiritual life I had to contend with these misconceptions and biases, both externally and as internalized beliefs.
 Even though it would be irrational after all of my spiritual experiences to deny the existence of spiritual phenomena, I felt some fear around being labeled irrational for “believing” in that kind of thing.
 Being visible and forthcoming about what I do for a living felt like coming out.
 I didn’t know who I would alienate as a result, or whether it would impact my acceptance within my family.
 It wasn’t easy that associating with one of the things I love most in the world, and the medicine that made my life worth living, could also make me a lunatic, idiot, or charlatan in the eyes of another.